This may be shocking, but...

 IT’S A COFFEE CAKE RECIPE DESIGNED BY A SPECIALTY COFFEE ROASTER, BUT MADE FOR EVERYONE.

 There are a lot of coffee cakes out there, a lot of them without any coffee, but we knew that we needed something special, and more so, made with some of our specialty coffee.
-After all, this isn’t just a cake -- it’s Specialty Coffee Cake -- and our 26 years of experience in baking and roasting informed the recipe heavily.
+After all, this isn’t just a cake -- it’s Specialty Coffee Cake -- and our decades of experience in baking and roasting informed the recipe heavily.
 In fact, we think it's the perfect blend of those experiences.

 Enjoy, and watch the video below!